top of page

 Another laboratory-based Hyperspectral imagery acquisition video can be viewed here.

-On the other hand, Spaceborne sensors are preferred when one desires wider and faster coverage, has cost considerations, has less need for high spatial resolution, and to study surfaces which have less reflectance sensitivity to external influences.
+On the other hand, Spaceborne sensors are preferred when one desires wider and faster coverage, have tighter cost budgets, have lesser need for very high spatial resolution, and to study surfaces that are less sensitive to external influences.

-Airborne sensors - where the sensor system is installed on a research flight or a drone - are used extensively too - and are particularly effective for workflows which require more and faster coverage than a field acquisition and where there is a need for higher spatial resolution than what a spaceborne sensor provides.
+Airborne sensors, where the sensor system is installed on a research aircraft or a drone - are used extensively too, and are particularly effective for workflows which require more and faster coverage than a on-ground acquisition and/or when there is a need for a higher spatial resolution than what a spaceborne sensor is able to acquire.

 Video 4: Airborne Hyperspectral data acquisition using a research flight.
 Source: HYPERedu, EnMAP education initiative